← All articles

 401kBeginnerInvesting

-A plain-English guide to the three types of 401k contributions: pre-tax, Roth, and after-tax.
-How each one works, when it makes sense, and how they interact with employer match.
+A plain-English guide to all three types of 401k contributions: pre-tax, Roth, and after-tax.
+How each one works, when to use it, and how they interact with employer match.

 401kBeginnerRoth